jannatulmawyajoya/the-superhero-direction/README.md

 # Superstars-Club

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [SuperStar-club](https://serene-sammet-800884.netlify.app/).

 ## Available Scripts